cacticouncil/android-app-examples/README.md

 # android-app-examples
-A repo of various native Android applications to aid students and those new to mobile development.
+A repo of various native Android applications to aid those new to mobile development.

 ## Attribution
 This work is licensed under the Creative Commons Attribution 4.0 International License.
 To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/.

 ## Hello World 2

-An extension of the Android Studio basic app.
-This app starts an additional Activity with CalendarView and EditText, which the user can fill out and add to a list of events.
+An extension of the [Android Studio](https://developer.android.com/studio) basic app.
+This app starts an additional [Activity](https://developer.android.com/guide/components/activities/intro-activities) with [CalendarView](https://developer.android.com/reference/android/widget/CalendarView) and [EditText](https://developer.android.com/reference/android/widget/EditText), which the user can fill out and add to a list of events.

 <img src="/HelloWorld2.0/final/screen1.png" width=256> <img src="/HelloWorld2.0/final/screen2.png" width=256>